spagnuolocarmine/touchbar-systemmonitor/README.md

 - :chart_with_downwards_trend: the average percentage RAM memory really used, without reserved memory or cache and so.
 - :satellite: the network traffic on your active interface in KB/s;
 - :file_folder: the average percentage IO operations on your disk;
-- :battery: the percentage of your battery.
+- :battery: the percentage of your battery;
+- :bar_chart: open ther MacOS Activity Monitor Application.

 ## Do it by yourself